ClickZetta CLI (cz-cli)

 cz-cli agent is the specialized sub-agent for data warehouse operations:

-Anthropic's Research feature uses the same architecture — benchmarks show a 90.2% improvement over single-agent approaches with 90% less research time.
-Data warehouse operations (checking task status, reading logs, backfilling, diagnosing SQL) are a natural fit for this delegation pattern — tasks are independent, boundaries are clear, and results are verifiable.
+Anthropic's Research feature uses the same architecture—benchmarks show a 90.2% improvement over single-agent approaches with 90% less research time.
+Data warehouse operations (checking task status, reading logs, backfilling, diagnosing SQL) are a natural fit for this delegation pattern—tasks are independent, boundaries are clear, and results are verifiable.

 Command Overview

-| Command | Description |
+| Command | Object | Description |

-cz-cli profile | Manage connection profiles (create, switch, update) |
+cz-cli profile | Local connection configuration | Create, switch, update Lakehouse connections |

-cz-cli status | Verify the current connection is working |
+cz-cli status | Current connection | Verify connection is working |

-cz-cli sql | Execute SQL queries and DDL/DML |
+cz-cli sql | Lakehouse SQL engine | Execute SQL queries, DDL/DML |

-cz-cli schema | View and manage schemas |
+cz-cli schema | Schemas under Workspace | View and manage Schemas |

-cz-cli table | View table structure, preview data, count rows |
+cz-cli table | Lakehouse tables | View table structure, preview data, count rows |

-cz-cli workspace | View and switch workspaces |
+cz-cli workspace | Workspaces under instance | View and switch workspaces |

-cz-cli task | Create, configure, deploy, and execute Studio tasks |
+cz-cli task | Studio tasks | Create, configure, deploy, execute Studio tasks |

-cz-cli runs | View task run records, logs, backfill, rerun |
+cz-cli runs | Studio task run records | View run logs, backfill, rerun |

-cz-cli attempts | View retry records and logs for a single run |
+cz-cli attempts | Retry records for a single run | View retry details and logs |

-cz-cli job | SQL job performance diagnostics |
+cz-cli job | SQL Jobs | SQL Job performance diagnostics |

-cz-cli datasource | Manage external data sources, browse source objects |
+cz-cli datasource | Studio external data sources | Browse schemas/tables in data sources, test connectivity |

-cz-cli agent | (Agent) Start an AI agent session, configure LLM, operate Lakehouse with natural language |
+cz-cli agent | (Agent only) Local AI Agent | Start AI Agent session, operate Lakehouse in natural language |

 Quick Start